magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-34733-->

-*  Coupon discount is now calculated correctly while adding the bundle product to the cart after the coupon was applied.
+*  Coupon discounts are now calculated correctly when you add a bundle product to the cart after the coupon was applied.
 Previously, it was incorrectly calculated.

 <!--- MC-34621-->